michael2012z/BitBible/markdown/KJV/files/Ps.md

 23. Search me, O God, and know my heart: try me, and know my thoughts:

-24. And see if there be any wicked way in me, and lead me in the way everlasting.wicked…: Heb. way of pain, or, grief
+24. And see if there be any wicked way in me, and lead me in the way everlasting.

 ## Psalms 140

-1. To the chief Musician, A Psalm of David.Deliver me, O Lord, from the evil man: preserve me from the violent man;violent…: Heb. man of violences
+1. To the chief Musician, A Psalm of David.Deliver me, O Lord, from the evil man: preserve me from the violent man;

 2. Which imagine mischiefs in their heart; continually are they gathered together for war.